berteh/BandInMuseScore/INSTALL.md

 Install WinPython, recommended in ``C:\WPython64``.
 Since it's portable you can freely move/rename/delete the whole directory as needed.

-__2.__ Download and uncompress the MMA package from its [download page](https://www.mellowood.ca/mma/downloads.html).
+__2.__ Download and uncompress the MMA Musical Midi Accompaniment package from its [download page](https://www.mellowood.ca/mma/downloads.html).
 This plugin has been tested with [MMA v19.08](https://www.mellowood.ca/mma/mma-bin-19.08.tar.gz), other versions should work just fine.
 Uncompress (un-gzip AND un-tar) it anywhere you like, recommended in ``C:\WPython64\mma-bin-19.08``.

-__3.__ Create a new file named ``mma.bat`` in this last directory, with the following content, where the first command makes the script change its working directory to the MMA directory, and the second line runs the mma.py file with WinPython.
+__3.__ Create a new file named ``mma.bat`` in this last directory, with the following content, where the first command makes the script change its working directory to the MMA directory, and the second line runs the ``mma.py`` file with WinPython.
 You need to update the Python version to the flavour you downloaded.

     cd %~dp0
     ..\python-3.7.4.amd64\python.exe mma.py %1 %2 %3 %5 %6

-__4.__ Initialize the database of all available grooves and sequences by running the following command in the MMA directory (via file explorer > go to MMA diretory (C:\WPython64\mma-bin-19.08) > File > Open Command Prompt:
+__4.__ Initialize the database of all available grooves and sequences by running the following command in the MMA directory (via _file explorer > go to MMA diretory (C:\WPython64\mma-bin-19.08) > File > Open Command Prompt_ :

     mma -G